HjoshM/MvvmCross/docs/_documentation/tutorials/tipcalc/the-core-project.md

 The previous line tells the IoC Container that whenever any code requests an `ICalculationService` reference, an object of type `CalculationService` should be created and returned.

-Also note that the single static class `Mvx` acts as a single place for both registering and resolving interfaces and their implementations.
+Also, note that the single static class `Mvx` acts as a single place for both registering and resolving interfaces and their implementations.

-Within the App class we also decide that we want the app to start with the `TipViewModel`:
+Within the App class, we also decide that we want the app to start with the `TipViewModel`:

 ```c#
 RegisterAppStart<TipViewModel>();